THE NOTICE ABOVE IS IN EFFECT AT THE PRESENT TIME AND MAY IMPACT SOME OF THE INFORMATION YOU WILL FIND BELOW.

 - Placing your surrendered animal up for adoption

-- Why isn’t an animal I surrendered/saw earlier on the Adoptions floor or pictured on the website?
+- Why isn’t an animal I saw earlier on the Adoptions floor or pictured on the website there any longer?
+What happened to that pet?

 - What if I change my mind and want my pet back?